radzhome/python-word-counter/README.md

 ### Discussion ###

+* What is a word?
+An alphanumeric, numeric or alpha set of characters (minium 1), seperated by spaces, and puncuation is removed.
 * In case of a tie between words, the word visited last (closest of EOF) will be bumped up in the list.
 * Instead of sorting the frequencies at the end, a top 10 list keeps track of the most frequently occurring words
 * For each word, up to 10 comparisons can be made, and the list needs to be shifted accordingly when an insert occurs